 Before beginning a chemotherapy regimen, your doctor will provide you with a list of specific instructions detailing what you need to do before beginning treatment.
 Depending on how the chemotherapy drugs are administered, you may need to:

 - Make sure you are healthy enough for the treatment.
 Before undergoing chemotherapy, your doctor will order blood tests or other tests to assess the health of your liver, kidneys, and heart.

 - Visit your dentist.
 In an attempt to reduce the risk of complications before treatment, your doctor may recommend that a dentist check your teeth for any signs of infection.

-- Make arrangements for post treatment help.
-While chemotherapy often is given in an outpatient facility allowing you to maintain your daily routine, it is a good idea to schedule a few days off of work and to have someone at home to help you after your first round of treatment.
-Chemotherapy affects each person differently, so having a few days off and someone around to help is a good way to see how the treatment makes you feel.
+- Make arrangements for post-treatment help.
+While chemotherapy often is given in an outpatient facility, allowing you to maintain your daily routine, it is a good idea to schedule a few days off of work and to have someone at home to help you after your first round of treatment.
+Chemotherapy affects each person differently, so having a few days off and someone around to help is a good way to address how your body responds to treatment.

 What to Expect

 Each person’s experience with chemotherapy is unique, and as a result it is difficult to know exactly what your course of treatment and side effects will be.
 As you discuss treatment options with your doctor, he will determine:

 - What type of chemotherapy drugs are best for your particular case